pfahlr/arch-install-bash/docs/rtfm.md

 ### Gamified Cybersecurity Learning Resources

-Here are some more gamified cybersecurity learning websites if you enjoyed picoCTF here are a bunch more links (in no particular order) to similar sites where you will learn cybersecurity concepts through a variety of interactive challenges and the like.
+If you enjoyed the picoCTF site above here is a large collection of similar sites (in no particular order) where you will learn cybersecurity concepts through a variety of interactive challenges and the like.

 - [picoCTF.org](https://picoctf.org)
 - [HACKTHEBOX](https://www.hackthebox.com)